laromitelli/bsc_fair_launch/README.md

 ## Install procedure:

 * Download a recent python version (>= 3.6)
-* Create a virtual environment: python3 -m venv “/path/to/new/virtual/environment”
+* Create a virtual environment: python -m venv “/path/to/new/virtual/environment”
 * Activate you virtual environment: “/path/to/new/virtual/environment/Script/Activate” or source “/path/to/new/virtual/environment/bin/activate" on mac/linux
 * Install Web3 library.
 Execute: pip install web3
 * Clone this branch to a local path “/project/path/bsc_fair_launch”